Limych/GeniBase/README.md

 ## Documentation

-Auto-generating documentation is available at the https://limych.github.io/GeniBase-Docs/
+Auto-generated technical documentation is available at the https://limych.github.io/GeniBase-Docs/